sa20632/gee/userManual.md

-5- Cut the affected area, then download it.
+5- Draw a box around the affected area, click on the Cut button, and then click on the Download button.

 <p align="center">
 <img src="images/6.PNG" />